-The course objective is to enhance the period of study for participants with little or no knowledge of the target language (Italian).
+The course objective is to enhance the period of study in Italy for participants with little or no knowledge of the Italian language.
 A working basic knowledge is provided, including a general introduction to common vocabulary, grammar, and syntax.
-Emphasis is placed on oral communication and precise pronunciation.
-Class activities will consist of role playing, songs, games, and practical exercises.
+Emphasis is placed on oral communication and pronunciation.
+Class activities will include some role playing and dialogues.
 Additional activities such as language lab work and possible class visits to enhance the course topics may be scheduled.

 Italian Composition I